jecampagne/JaxTutos/README.md

 - [JAX_JIT_in_class.ipynb](./JAX_JIT_in_class.ipynb): how to use JIT for class methods (as opposed to JIT for an isolated function).
 - [JAX_PyTree_initialisation.ipynb](./JAX_PyTree_initialisation.ipynb): how to perform variable initilisation in a class
 - [JAX_static_traced_var_func.ipynb](./JAX_static_traced_var_func.ipynb): why and when one needs to use pure Numpy function to make JIT ok
-- `JAX_MC_Sampling.ipynb`: more on coding style/method in a use case of Monte Carlo Sampler implementation from scratch
+- [JAX_MC_Sampling.ipynb](./JAX_MC_Sampling.ipynb): more on coding style/method in a use case of Monte Carlo Sampler implementation from scratch
 # Using JAX & some thrid party libraries for real job
 - [MC_Sampling.ipynb](./MC_Sampling.ipynb): pedagogical nb for Monte Carlo Sampling using different techniques.
 Beyond the math, one experiences the random number generation in JAX which by itself can be a subject.
 I implement a simple HMC MCMC both in Python and JAX to see the difference.
 - [Numpyro_MC_Sampling.ipynb](./Numpyro_MC_Sampling.ipynb): here we give some simple examples using the Numpyro Probabilistic Programming Language